-• Within the Group
+Within the Group

 The Group has established procedures to confirm all employees and labour-only subcontractors are eligible to work in the UK.
-Our management systems and controls, supported by regular audits and data analysis from our Group Internal Audit department, help to ensure that our businesses adhere to our procedures and legislation.
+Our management systems and controls, supported by periodic audits and data analysis from our Group Internal Audit department, help to ensure that our businesses adhere to our procedures and legislation.
 This includes those concerning working conditions, working hours, and obligations on rates of pay as a Living Wage Foundation accredited employer.

 Our staff, suppliers and sub-contractors are required to remain vigilant to any unethical practices, including any concerns around modern slavery.
 We maintain a culture of openness where concerns can be reported freely, either through routine line management or through employee engagement mechanisms.
 Modern slavery training programmes are in place, and awareness posters have been issued to all sites and offices.
 A whistleblowing provision is maintained for the anonymous reporting of concerns, with details of how to report concerns displayed on posters in all sites and offices.
-All whistleblowing concerns are investigated by our Group Internal Audit department and reported to the Board via the Audit & Risk Committee.
-In 2022, there was one whistleblowing report which related to potential modern slavery within a sub-contractor's workforce.
-This report was reviewed internally by Group Internal Audit, and all available information shared externally with the GLAA.
-There was insufficient evidence to substantiate the report and no further action to be taken.
+All whistleblowing concerns are investigated by our Group Internal Audit department and reported to the Board via the Audit & Risk Committee, regardless of whether proven or not.

-• Suppliers and sub-contractors
+Suppliers and sub-contractors